SteamClientHomebrew/SteamBrew/docs/ui/users/installing.md

 ```nix
 programs.steam.package = pkgs.millennium;
 ```
-if you don't, simply replace steam with millennium in package list.
+if you don't, simply replace steam with millennium in packages list.

 <details>
     <summary>Other Distributions</summary>